Clitoria ternatea

-Clitoria ternatea, commonly known as Asian pigeonwings, bluebellvine, blue pea, butterfly pea, cordofan pea, or Darwin pea, is a plant species belonging to the family Fabaceae and native to the Indonesian island of Ternate.
+Clitoria ternatea, commonly known as Shankhupushpam (conch-shaped flower), Asian pigeonwings, bluebellvine, blue pea, butterfly pea, cordofan pea, or Darwin pea, is a plant species belonging to the family Fabaceae and native to the Indonesian island of Ternate.
 In Indian Ayurveda it is commonly known by the name aparajita.
-It is also sometimes confused in India with Convolvulus prostratus (Convolvulus pluricaulis).

 Description

 It is a perennial herbaceous plant, with elliptic, obtuse leaves.
 It grows as a vine or creeper, doing well in moist, neutral soil.
 Its most striking feature is the color of its flowers, a vivid deep blue; solitary, with light yellow markings.
 They are about 4 cm long by 3 cm wide.
 Some varieties yield white flowers and pink.

 The fruits are 5-7 cm long, flat pods with six to ten seeds in each pod.
-They are edible when tender.

 It is grown as an ornamental plant and as a revegetation species (e.g., in coal mines in Australia), requiring little care when cultivated.
-As a legume, its roots form a symbiotic association with soil bacteria known as rhizobia, which transform atmospheric N_{2} into a plant-usable form (a process called nitrogen fixing), therefore, this plant is also used to improve soil quality through the decomposition of nitrogen rich plant material.
+As a legume, its roots form a symbiotic association with soil bacteria known as rhizobia, which transform atmospheric N_{2} into a plant-usable form (a process called nitrogen fixation), therefore, this plant is also used to improve soil quality through the decomposition of nitrogen rich plant material.

 Chemistry

 Chemical compounds isolated from C. ternatea include various triterpenoids, flavonol glycosides, anthocyanins and steroids.
 Cyclic peptides known as cliotides have been isolated from the heat-stable fraction of C. ternatea extract.
 The blue colour of C. ternatea is a result of various anthocyanins, most importantly ternatins – polyacylated derivatives of delphinidin 3,3', 5'-triglucoside (Da-T).
+Clitorin is a flavonol glycoside found in C. ternatea and several other plants.